Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

-For $d=2$ this argument does not quite suffice, so we modify it.
+Now consider $d=2$.
+In this case, the above argument does not quite suffice, so we modify it.
 The weakness in the argument at present is that we are permitting events with probability close to $1/{n \choose k}$ in every round.
 So consider running two rounds at a time and counting the bad pairs that occur within the two rounds.
-Thus, there are up to $3i_r $ pairs exposed.
-So we flip this many coins and what we need is~\eqn{wanted} with $i_r$ replaced by $i_r'=3i_r$.
+Thus, there are up to $3i_r $ pairs exposed during rounds $r$ and $r+1$.
+So we flip this many coins and what we need is~\eqn{wanted} with $i_r$ replaced by $i_r'=3i_r$ (noting that the bound $\gamma = O(i_r/n)$ is still valid).
 Also set $\beta_r' =\beta_r/3$.
 Then $\beta_r'i_r'=\beta_ri_r$, $i_r'/\beta_r'=O(i_r/\beta_r)$ and so~\eqn{wanted} itself implies the version of~\eqn{wanted} with $i_r$ and $\beta_r$ replaced by $i_r'$ and $\beta_r'$.
 Noting that one bad pair eliminates at most $2d^2=8$ points from availability two rounds later, the number of points eliminated is at most $8\beta_r' i_r'= 8\beta_r i_r =2\beta_r i_{r+2}$.
 So we may put $g(r+1)=g(r-1)+2\beta_r $ and skip every second value of $r$ in the summations.
 In the case $r_0=1$, we have

 as required (again taking $\eps<\eta$).
 Of course constant $8/9$ could be reduced down to any constant greater than $2/3$, by further tweaking the argument and looking more rounds ahead.

 For $r_0\ge 2$ we have analogously \bel{firstg} g(r_0+2\ell+1)= \frac{2+2\eps}{d+1}+ \sum_{j= 0}^\ell 2\beta_{r_0+2j}. \ee This still does not suffice (even with the potential improvement mentioned above), because of the estimate of the number of points already wasted in rounds before $r_0$.
 The above argument works assuming only $K\ge 13$, and at this point we will use the fact that $K\ge 17$.
 First assume $r_0\ge 3$, and define $r_0^-=r_0-2$.
 Then $\beta_r= (2+2\eps)/(12d^{r-r_0})$ for small values of $r$, and the same argument as above is still valid, since the left hand side of~\eqn{wanted} is now $(\wO(1))^k(k/n)^{\Omega(d^{-2}\log^K n)}= o(n^{-2}e^{-d^2})$ as required.
 Thus~\eqn{firstg} becomes